Cape York Welfare Reform

 The township of Coen is approximately halfway between Cairns and the tip of Cape York.
 It is not a discrete Aboriginal community and is part of Cook Shire.
 The township had an estimated resident adult population of 237 people as at 30 June 2013.

 Hope Vale is situated on the Cape York Peninsula and is 46 kilometres northwest of Cooktown.
 The estimated resident adult population of Hope Vale was 750 people as at 30 June 2013.

 Mossman Gorge is a small Aboriginal community 75 kilometres north of Cairns, 4 kilometres from Mossman (the nearest town), and approximately 25 kilometres by road from Port Douglas.
 It is not a discrete Aboriginal community and is part of the Douglas Shire Council area.
 The community had an estimated resident population of 100 people as at 30 June 2013.

-Footnote 1: Adults 17 years and over provided by the Queensland Government Statistician’s Office, Queensland Treasury and Trade based on the Australian Bureau of Statistics (ABS) small area unpublished preliminary Estimated Resident Population (ERP) data for 2013.
+Footnote 1: Adults 17 years and over provided by the Queensland Government Statistician’s Office, Queensland Treasury and Trade, based on the Australian Bureau of Statistics (ABS) small area unpublished preliminary Estimated Resident Population (ERP) data by age and sex for 2013.

-Footnote 2: Total population provided by the Queensland Government Statistician’s Office, Queensland Treasury and Trade extracted from the ABS unpublished ERP data at the Statistical Area Level 1 for 2013.
+Footnote 2: Total population provided by the Queensland Government Statistician’s Office, Queensland Treasury and Trade from the ABS unpublished ERP data at the Statistical Area level 1 for 2013.